-Species Current Status in Essex Factors Causing Loss or Decline Relevant Actions A. Plants Native Black Poplar (Populus nigra subspecies betulifolia) Possibly upwards of 200 mature trees in Essex, although as a result of media attention this number could be considerably higher.
+Species Current Status in Essex Factors Causing Loss or Decline Relevant Actions A. Plants Native Black Poplar (Populus nigra subspecies betulifolia) B. Mammals Possibly upwards of 200 mature trees in Essex, although as a result of media attention this number could be considerably higher.
 It is present in all districts in Essex, including Brentwood.
 Little knowledge of actual numbers and locations of trees has meant specimens may have been felled in ignorance; The tree is widely dispersed across the County and is rarely concentrated.
 Where concentrations are evident they tend to be male therefore posing a constraint to conservation work; Only up to 10 trees have been suspected to be female; Many of the trees are post-mature and can be lost to natural events; Loss of individual trees through neglect or ignorance; Absence of their natural habitat (floodplain forest) means that opportunities for natural regeneration are extremely limited.
-Local authorities encouraged to serve Tree Preservation Orders; Safeguard all known trees; Encourage and promote new planting in appropriate places; Add cuttings to the clone bank whenever the opportunity arises; Advice on care and protection.
-B. Mammals Brown Hare (Lepus europaeus) Species locally common in Essex and a general increase in numbers was seen after the onset of myxomatosis in the rabbit population.
+Brown Hare (Lepus europaeus) Species locally common in Essex and a general increase in numbers was seen after the onset of myxomatosis in the rabbit population.
 It is present in all districts in Essex, including Brentwood.
-Loss of habitat diversity in the agricultural landscapes; Changes in the planting and cropping regimes such as a move from hay to silage and reduction in over wintering stubbles; Illegal hare coursing; Road casualties can be an important source of mortality in some areas, especially where new road schemes cross existing populated areas. breeding hares in Essex; Reduce the amount of illegal hare coursing; Encourage the uptake of agrienvironmental schemes such as Countryside Stewardship and Arable
+Loss of habitat diversity in the agricultural landscapes; Changes in the planting and cropping regimes such as a move from hay to silage and reduction in over wintering stubbles; Illegal hare coursing; Road casualties can be an important source of mortality in some areas, especially where new road schemes cross existing populated areas.
+Maintain the current numbers of breeding hares in Essex; Reduce the amount of illegal hare coursing; Encourage the uptake of agrienvironmental schemes such as Countryside Stewardship and Arable Stewardship and consider the needs of brown hares when implementing changes in land management; Encourage uptake of flexible set-aside schemes instead of rational set-aside, so that habitats are left in place for longer, providing a more stable environment for this and other species.
+Dormouse (Muscardinus Avellanarius) The distribution is spread over most districts in Essex, including Brentwood.
+Loss of broad leaved ancient woodland, which provides the optimum habitat for dormice when managed in a suitable way.
+Also loss of hedgerows Dormice occur in some known, and probably many as yet unknown, sites which have no protection as nature